-Example 2 - person in Australia for 12 months -resident
+Example 3 - person in Australia for 12 months - resident

-108. Michael is a South African orchestral conductor.
+- 116. Michael is a South African orchestral conductor.
 He takes up the opportunity of a 12-month contract with a professional orchestra in Adelaide.
 Michael's wife and children do not accompany him to Australia but stay at the family home in South Africa.
 Michael brings his clothes, personal effects and a keyboard with him to Adelaide.
 While in Australia, Michael enters into a 12-month tenancy of a townhouse in the city.
 He spends his days rehearsing with the orchestra and going to the gym, and weekends performing concerts and playing the organ at a local church.
 His wife and children visit him over Christmas and they go on a short holiday to a beachside town.
-At the end of the 12 months, Michael returns to his family home in South Africa as he intended.

-109. Michael exhibits behaviour that is consistent with residing here.
+At the end of the 12 months, Michael returns to his family home in South Africa as he intended. - 117.
+Michael exhibits behaviour that is consistent with residing in Australia.
 He establishes a connection to Australia during his 12 months in Adelaide.
 His accommodation arrangements, work, social and sporting commitments demonstrate he resides in Australia according to the ordinary concepts test despite the fact that his wife and children stay in South Africa.

-Example 3 - person in Australia for 12 months - non-resident for the first 3 months; resident for a further 9 months under ordinary concepts
+Example 4 - person in Australia for 12 months - non-resident for the first 3 months, resident for a further 9 months under ordinary concepts

-110. Peta is an accountant in Hong Kong.
+- 118. Peta is an accountant living in and from Hong Kong.
 Her work does not involve travel.
 She is single and lives in Hong Kong with her parents.
-She accepts an offer from her employer to travel for 3 months to Australia to provide business advice to large numbers of former Hong Kong residents setting up businesses in Melbourne, Sydney and Brisbane.

-111. Peta enters Australia on 5 April, intending to spend 3 months travelling between the 3 cities, staying in various motels.
-Toward the end of the 3 months, Peta's employer asks her to take up a position in Sydney for a further 9 months.

-112. Peta accepts and, in early July, she leases a serviced executive apartment (near her workplace in Sydney) for 9 months.
+She accepts an offer from her employer to travel for 3 months to Australia to provide business advice to former Hong Kong residents setting up businesses in Melbourne, Sydney and Brisbane. - 119.
+Peta enters Australia on 5 April, intending to spend 3 months travelling between the 3 cities, staying in various motels.
+Toward the end of the 3 months, Peta's employer asks her to take up a position in Sydney for a further 9 months. - 120.
+Peta accepts and, in early July, she leases a serviced executive apartment (near her workplace in Sydney) for 9 months.
 The apartment is her home base during her stay here.
 She freights more clothing and some personal effects to Australia.
 Her parents visit her on 2 occasions.
-Although based in Sydney, her commitments require some limited travel.
-On average, Peta travels at least once a week to meet clients outside of Sydney.

-113. From 5 April until early July, Peta has not established a connection with Australia that is consistent with residing here under the ordinary concepts test.

-114. From early July, Peta's connection to Australia alters.
+Peta joins the local yoga studio.
+Although she is based in Sydney, her commitments require some limited travel.
+On average, Peta travels at least once a week to meet clients outside of Sydney. - 121.
+From 5 April until early July, Peta has not established a connection with Australia that is consistent with residing here under the ordinary concepts test. - 122.
+From early July, Peta's connection to Australia alters.
 The lease of more permanent accommodation, as well as her new position in Sydney, indicates a more settled purpose for being in Australia compared to her first 3 months in Australia.
-Peta is regarded as a resident under the ordinary concepts test from the time her connection to Australia changes.
+Peta is regarded as a resident under the ordinary concepts test from early July.

-Example 4 - person in Australia for 9 months - non-resident
+Example 5 - person in Australia for 9 months - non-resident